 The 2016 Lineup Could Have Used a Speed Boost

-In 2016, a lot was happening for Volkswagen.
-Dieselgate had just happened.
-Volkswagen was in the process of a brand resurgence.
-And yet, here I am talking about making its lineup faster.
+A whole lot was happening for Volkswagen in 2016.
+Dieselgate had just happened and due to it, Volkswagen was in the process of a brand resurgence.
+So one would think that performance cars should not be on the agenda for VW, yet, here I am talking about making its lineup faster.
 Why?
 Because as previously stated, I'm the guy who thinks outside of the box.
-From a tuners mindset, the 2016 lineup was a gold-mine for tuning capability.
+From a tuner mindset, the 2016 lineup was a gold-mine for tuning capability.
 But this article isn't about tuning, it's about factory rockets.
 So I'm applying my desires in the most self-serving way by explaining why the 2016 VW lineup could use a speed boost.
 After all, speed sells.
-But I will be changing some trim levels.
-After all, this is WTCCSHD—What the Car Company Should Have Done—and not the Inertia Report.
 To the details we go...

 You still have the Golf hatchback in both four & two-door variants.
-The Sportwagen is part of the Golf lineup.
-And we've now added the coupe and convertible.
-This adds variation.
-Something for everyone.
-The normal trim levels remain the same for all cars, but a note, the hatchback Golfs trim levels are the same for the newly added coupe and convertible.
+The Sportwagen becomes apart of the Golf lineup as well as the coupe and convertible.
+Doing this adds variation as there's something for everyone.
+The normal trim levels remain the same for all cars.
+As a note, the hatchback Golfs trim levels are shared with the newly added coupe and convertible.
 And this is where it gets interesting.

 For the hatchback, I would place the previously European only GTD under the GTI.
 Now you might be asking why a diesel when I just mentioned Dieselgate.
-The fact of the matter is, the GTD is a fun car and 2016 models weren't affected by the emissions cheat.
-So the 2016 VW Golf GTD launches with a 2.0L turbodiesel I-4 making 186 HP and 258lb ft of torque.
-It’s a nice slot as the GTI slots above it with the normal 2.0L making 210 HP.
+The fact of the matter is, the GTD is a fun car and VW should use this as a way to regain trust.
+So the 2016 VW Golf GTD launches with a 2.0L turbodiesel I-4 making 188 HP and 260lb ft of torque.
+It’s a nice fitment in the lineup as the GTI slots above it with the normal turbocharged 2.0L making 210 HP.
 The Performance Package still boosts that to 220 HP.
 The Golf R still ends up with 292 HP.
-And this is where the real changes happen.
-For whatever reason, VW never went through with the R400.
-But I will.
-Available in both a two-door and a four-door version of the Hatchback, the Golf R400 will have 400 HP from a twin-turbocharged or naturally-aspirated 2.0L I-4.
-Torque somewhere around 395lb ft.
-AWD powering the wheels.
-And finally, to satisfy a what-if, we put a VR6 in the Golf, calling it the Golf R VR6.
-A limited production run with 340 HP, it makes less than the Golf R, but with an optional performance package, we could boost this to 440 HP.
-Manual 6 speed option available to all because we must save the manuals.
+Personally, at 292 HP, I feel that the Golf R is not really up to the task of competing with rivals.
+This is where the R400 comes in.
+Available in both a two-door and a four-door version of the Hatchback, the Golf R400 will have 400 HP & 400lb-ft of torque from a turbocharged 2.0L I-4 with power put to the floor by an AWD system.
+And finally, to satisfy a what-if, we put a VR6 in the Golf, calling it the Golf VR-6.
+It comes as a limited production run with 444 HP and an optional manual 6-speed available to all because we must save the manuals.
 Good time to be alive right guys?

 For the coupe and convertible, it’s much of the same thing.
-The Coupe and convertible get the GTD trim with 186 HP.
-The GTI trim with 210 HP.
-Performance Package for 220 HP.
+The coupe and convertible get the GTD trim with 188 HP.
+The GTI trim with 210 HP and a performance package making 220 HP.
 The R Trim with 292 HP.
-And potentially the R400 Trim.
-I say potentially, as I still haven't made up my mind as to whether or not I want that to be a hatchback exclusive or not.
-And the Sportwagen is much of the same.
+The coupe and convertible do not get the R400 or VR-6 however, as they are hatchback 4-door & estate only.

-The Sportwagen just has a cool factor about it because of the fact that it’s an estate.
-Its GTD trim will also have 186 HP.
-Its GTI trim will have 210 HP with a 220 HP Performance Package.
-In fact, Europe gets the Golf with this trim.
-Essentially, we are just bringing it to America.
-The Golf R stays the same, as it will still have 292 HP.
-The Sportwagen may also get the R400 trim, but it'd be more intriguing here than in the other three body styles.
-It would be a Manual, 400 HP AWD Station Wagon.
-Might also get the limited-production Golf R VR6 trim.
+The Sportwagen just has a cool factor about it, simply because of the fact that it’s an estate.
+There is no GTD trim but its GTI trim will have 220 HP as it comes standard with a performance package.
+Europe already gets the Golf R Estate with 292 HP so essentially, it stays the same as we are just bringing it to America.
+The Sportwagen also get the R400 trim.
+The R400 is more intriguing here than in the hatchback body style, as it would be a 400 HP, AWD station wagon with an optional manual.
+The Sportwagen also get the limited-production Golf VR-6 trim.
 Let the awesomeness of that sink in.
 Regardless, this is the part where we start naming prices…